 Leave the hotel at 7: 30 am for 1.5 hours vehicle transfers to a bit of town and start to ride.
 The bike route in the morning takes us through a small seaside town, the farmlands of rice paddies, mountain hills.
 Then we follow a small trail to a tiny fishing village before cycling through salt and seafood farms to Co Ma Pass.
 Challenge small hill- Co Ma Pass, and ride down to Da Lanh beach for lunch.
 The pass is less traffic because there is vehicle tunnels.

-After lunch, to avoid the heat, you rest on the vehicle for 1 hour transfers to a small village to enjoy 30 km charming villages.
+After lunch, to avoid the heat, you rest on the vehicle for 1 hour transfers to a small village to enjoy 45 km charming villages.
 You will cycle on the beautiful road along the lagoon.
 View the colour fishing boats and lush farmlands along the routes.
 It's fantastic bike routes through the fascinating countryside and lively lagoon with several fishing sampans.
-Further, the back road undulates across farmlands of rice, vegetable, and before cross the River wooden bridge to the highway.
-Finally, we have a transfer to Qui Nhon City.
+Further, the back road undulates across farmlands of rice, vegetable, and before cross the River on Tiger wooden bridge to the high road where we, end up the day, and hop on vehicle and will transfer to Qui Nhon City in the late afternoon.

 Today, we begin with a short transfer from the city to Phuong Mai peninsula on Thi Nai Bridge.
 The longest sea bridge in Vietnam.
 Quy Nhon and Quang Ngai provinces, located in the middle of Vietnam, offers beautiful seaside landscapes, lush green farmland, fantastic local beaches and stunning coasts.
 The ride will divide into two sections.
 In the morning is 35 km and 30 km in the afternoon.
 There is an hour transfer at midday to avoid the heat and cut off some routes to choose the most beautiful countryside to ride.